Aeurias/NadeshikoSlimeVR/README.md

 The components needed have all been added to a Google sheet here with links to each item's store page and total estimated cost.
 -  #### [Components BOM Sheet](https://docs.google.com/spreadsheets/d/1Np8FZpWfbQaHiXM6Y5nCLdoeBbmQeeP_hg5ss5rDM44/edit?usp=sharing)

+BNO-085 modules can be purchased directly from [SlimeVR](https://shop.slimevr.dev/products/slimevr-imu-module-bno085).
-If you would like to use the BMI-270, they can be purchased from [KOUNO](https://store.kouno.xyz/products/bmi270-breakout-board).
+If you would like to use the BMI-270 or the experimental LSM6DSV, they can be purchased from [KOUNO](https://store.kouno.xyz/).

 <div align="center"><a  name="logo"  href="https://docs.google.com/spreadsheets/d/1Np8FZpWfbQaHiXM6Y5nCLdoeBbmQeeP_hg5ss5rDM44/edit?usp=sharing"><img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/render4.png"  alt="Components"></a></div>